TIBCOSoftware/snappydata/docs/security/security.md

 	* A user requiring [UPDATE](../reference/sql_reference/update.md) and [DELETE](../reference/sql_reference/delete.md) permissions may also require explicit [SELECT](../reference/sql_reference/select.md) permission on a table.

-	* Only the administrator or users with the required permissions can exectue in-built procedures (like INSTALL-JAR)
+	* Only the administrator or users with the required permissions can execute built-in procedures (like INSTALL-JAR)

 ### LDAP Groups in SnappyData Authorization
 SnappyData extends the SQL GRANT statement to support LDAP Group names as Grantees.